Quantum indices and refined enumeration of real plane curves: Introduction.

 The number of negative points on three coordinate axes is given by $\lambda=(\lambda_1,\lambda_2,\lambda_3)$ with $\lambda_j\le d$. \begin{thm} The number $R_{d,k,\lambda}=R_{d,k}(\PP)$ is invariant of the choice of $\PP$ and depends only on $d$, $k$ and $\lambda$. \end{thm} In particular, $R_{d,k}(\PP)$ depends only on $d$ and $k$ when all points of $\PP$ are positive.

-For a positive point $p\in\PP$ the inverse image $\Fr^{-1}(p)$ consists of two points a positive point $p_+\in\dd\rp^2$ and a negative point $p_-\in\dd\rp^2$.
-The condition $\Fr(\R C)\ni p$ is equivalent to the condition that $\R C$ passes through $p_+$ or $p_-$.
-Note that this invariance result depends on including into $R_{d,k}(\PP)$ both these possibilities.
+For a positive point $p\in\PP$ the inverse image $\Fr^{-1}(p)$ consists of two points: a positive point $p_+\in\dd L$ and a negative point $p_-\notin\dd L$.
+The condition $\Fr(\C C)\ni p$ is equivalent to the condition that $\R C$ passes through $p_+$ or $p_-$.
+Note that the invariance claimed in Theorem 5 relies on including into $R_{d,k}(\PP)$ both of these possibilities.
 If we leave out only the curves passing through $p_+$ (or $p_-$) as in \eqref{Rtk} then the resulting sum $\tilde R_{d,k}(\PP)$ is no longer invariant under deformations of $\PP$.
 Nevertheless, a partial invariance result for $\tilde R_{d,k}(\PP)$ is provided by Theorem \ref{tildeR}.